IvanovCosmin/thebigblog/README.md

 # thebigblog

-This is a common working ground for some students learning web development using NodeJs and Vue.js
+This is a common working ground for some students I'm tutoring.
+They were learning Nodejs, Vuejs, Python and git.